aashray/wikiget/README.md

 # wikiget
 **A quick and dirty** tool (written in python) to get a short hand summary of a topic from wikipedia.

-Usage: *wikiget <name/place/thing>*
+Usage:
+    wikiget <name/place/thing/etc>

 Not at all bug free.
 Certainly could be made much better and robust.
 More error handling.
-Just something I did 5 minutes.
+Just something I did in 5 minutes.
 Found it very useful.
 And I don't need more than this.

 Uses only inbuilt libraries, no dependecy on any lib.